 How Android Handles Deleted Data?

-When you delete data, it isn’t erased immediately.
-Android marks the space as free, but the data remains until it's overwritten
+When you delete data, it isn’t erased immediately from your device.
+Android simply marks the space as free, but the data remains stored until it is eventually overwritten by new files.

-This means you still have a chance to recover it.
-However, the longer you use the phone, the higher the risk of the data being replaced.
+This means you still have a chance to recover it successfully.
+However, the longer you continue using the phone, the higher the risk of the data being permanently replaced and lost.

-This process helps Android run smoothly by optimizing storage.
-But to recover your files, you must act quickly before the data is overwritten.
+This process helps Android run smoothly by optimizing storage and managing memory efficiently.
+But to recover your important files, you must act quickly before the data is overwritten and becomes irretrievable.

 Immediate Actions to Take After Deletion

-The first step is to stop using your phone.
-This helps prevent any new data from replacing the deleted items.
+The first step is to immediately stop using your phone.
+This precaution helps prevent any new data from replacing the deleted items, increasing the chances of successfully recovering your important files and information.

 Why You Should Stop Using Your Device?

-You risk overwriting the deleted data when you keep using your phone after deletion.
-The system uses space to store new files, making recovery more challenging.
+You risk permanently overwriting the deleted data when you keep using your phone after deletion.
+The system continuously uses available space to store new files, which makes recovery increasingly challenging and reduces the chances of restoring your important information successfully.

 Stopping all actions on the device increases the chance of successful recovery.
 It’s best to act fast and limit further use.